-Figure 6 - Forest plot of the algorithms' specificities in automatically discriminating between the ASD and control populations.
-The x-axis reports the sensitivity and the y-axis the studies for which the relevant statistics were available.
+Figure 6 - Forest plot of the algorithms' specificities in automatically discriminating between the ASD and comparison populations.
+The x-axis reports the specificity and the y-axis the studies for which the relevant statistics were available.
 The dotted line indicates specificity at chance level, that is, 50%.

-All but one multivariate machine-learning study reported accuracies well above 70% and up to 96%.
-Besides the classification of voice into ASD and control groups, 4 studies demonstrate the possibility to predict severity of clinical features (ADOS total scores, ADOS Stereotyped Behavior and ADOS Reciprocal Social Interaction) from acoustic measures, in particular pitch, shimmer and jitter (Bone, et al., 2014; Fusaroli, et al., 2013; Fusaroli, Grossman, et al., 2015; Fusaroli, Lambrechts, et al., 2015).
-However, differences in terms of methods and measures again make comparison between studies difficult.
+Besides the classification of voice into ASD and comparison groups, 4 studies demonstrate the possibility of predicting severity of clinical features (ADOS total scores, ADOS Stereotyped Behavior and ADOS Reciprocal Social Interaction) from acoustic measures, in particular pitch, shimmer and jitter (Bone, et al., 2014; Fusaroli, et al., 2013; Fusaroli, Grossman, et al., 2015; Fusaroli, Lambrechts, et al., 2015).
+However, differences in terms of methods and measures make comparison between studies difficult.